 The real reason why you shouldn’t store water in gasoline containers

-My translator’s mother, who had a broken leg at the time, hops into the small Russian made car, which looks like a cheap ripoff of a 1970s Toyota Corolla.
+My translator’s mother, who had a broken leg at the time, hops into the small Russian-made car, which is basically a cheap ripoff of a 1970s Toyota Corolla.
 Her grown daughters also make their way in.
 We pull out of the parking lot and fifty yards down the narrow snow-packed road, the engine stops, and I know why.

 At this point, the oldest daughter informs me, in her direct I-will-kill-you Russian way, to make the car “go.”

 “Make it go American!”
 She motions with her arm to make the car go because one, we’re all hungry and two, her mom has limited walking ability.
 She can’t understand just why I let the car engine die in the first place.

 It’s my fault, and I know it.
 This poor lady is going to have to wrestle her way out of this little car, shuffle across the very slippery snow and ice with crutches in sub-zero weather, and make it safely back to shelter before she either falls and breaks her other leg or smacks me over the head with her crutches.

 Which I do not want.

 It all started with a very bad assumption a day earlier.